DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TemplateInspector/TI-Object-Inspection.md

 ## Usage Display

-Template Inspector shows usage display capabilities to show how objects are used throughout your drawings, including detailed usage counts, locations, and patterns.
+Template Inspector shows usage information to show how objects are used throughout your drawings,  locations, template component and usage counts.
 The usage count specifically tracks only the objects that are placed or created in the drawing.

-### Usage Display Overview

-Usage display allows you to:
-- View detailed usage information for objects
-- See usage counts and patterns
-- Analyze usage distribution

-> **GIF Placeholder:** Show overview of usage display interface

-### Usage Count Display
+### Usage Status

-View usage count information:

-- **Total Usage** - Total number of times objects are placed or created in the drawing

-> **GIF Placeholder:** Demonstrate usage count display
+The object table on the left shows if the Objects is being used in the column 'Usage Status':

-### Usage Display Interface
+### Usage Display References

-#### Four-Column Layout

-View usage information in organized format:
+The tools displays the references usage information in the following columns:

 - **Template Component** - Shows the settings path where the settings use the object
 - **Associated Object** - Shows objects that are created in the drawing that have the inspected object referenced inside their properties